Tire Test Results

 • What We Liked: It's reasonably quiet on the road and capable enough to maneuver in the dry.

-• What We'd Improve: Wet traction needs particular attention.
+• What We'd Improve: Snow handling and wet traction need particular attention.

 • Summary: For dry, arid climates, it's a suitable option.